yuyichao/explore/julia/new_gc/bit_swap.md

 * Age bit:

     Number of GC's a young object have survived.
-This is the same with before.
+This is the same as before.

 * Old bit: